shashank-priyadarshi/inflict/README.md

 where:

+* `inflation_type` is one of the types available in the [inflation database](https://www.worldbank.org/en/research/brief/inflation-database)
+* `country` is the country amount has been earned in
-* `amount` is the amount you want to calculate the current equivalent of
+* `value` is the amount you want to calculate the current equivalent of
 * `year` is the year the amount was earned

 For example, to calculate the current equivalent of $100 earned in 2000, you would run the following command: